Your donations help T1Determined #keepgoing.

 High blood sugars can persist for many hours under stress, so especially in these conditions, you can easily end up missing thousands of calories if you skip food entirely until your sugar’s normal-ish.

 Getting 4000 or so calories during an extreme ultra run is already hard.
-Doing it without eating is impossible.
+Doing it without eating is impossible (keep in mind that fat is around 3500 calories a pound).
 If you skip even a couple of fuel breaks, you’re missing 20% of your calories for the day, and you probably won’t make them up anywhere.
 You also have to ask yourself how you’re going to replenish glycogen if you’re not eating enough, which then raises the question of how well glucagon will work should you need it.

 Prolonged exercise with no food grinds you down physically and mentally as your body uses itself for fuel.
 You not only lose body fat and muscle mass; you also recover less overnight, leave yourself more prone to injury, and your outlook goes to hell.